 How does the campus support printing for students, and is there a charge for this service?

 Adelphi is a “green campus” dedicated to environmentally friendly programs.
 In an effort to reduce paper use, the University established a printing policy.
-Students can print 500 free pages each semester.
+Students can print 400 pages each semester.
 There is a minimal fee for additional print-outs.

 More information about Adelphi’s environmental efforts can be found in the Green IT section at the end of this guide.